TheRegionClouds/.github/profile/README.md

 Because **good hosting should be accessible to everyone**.
 Whether you're a broke student, an indie dev, or a serious business, we've got the right plan for you.

-> "At Strength Cloud, we don't just host servers; we host dreams!" ✨
+> "At Region Cloud, we don't just host servers; we host dreams!" ✨

 ---